 Poor seal around wastes.
 If the seal around the plughole or the overflow is broken then the bath can leak when full.

 Caulk around the tub failing.
-This will usually cause a minor problem, though if you have a shower over your bath it could result in a lot of water damage.
-If the sealant around the edge of the tub and the tiles/wall has degraded then moisture can seep through it.
+If you have a shower over your bath, this otherwise minor issue could result in a lot of water damage.
+If the sealant around the edge of the tub and the tiles/wall has degraded, then moisture can seep through it.

 Leaking pipes.
 The pipes that feed into the bath taps or shower could well be leaking.
 This can be hard to see without removing the side panel of the bath.

-If your bathroom is upstairs then a common indicator of a water leak is staining and damage to the ceiling of the room below.
+If your bathroom is upstairs, a common indicator of a water leak is staining and damage to the ceiling of the room below.